+Thank you for considering a very special way of supporting us.
 After you've provided for those closest to you, perhaps you would consider leaving a gift to the South Western Ambulance Charity in your will.

 Every gift in every will makes a real difference, no matter how large or small - even 1%.

-Please do seek professional advice to make sure that your wishes are clear and correct.
+Please seek professional advice to make sure that your wishes are clear and correct.
 You may need our UK registered charity number which is 1049230.

 Supporting Staff Development